Global Professional Development

-The construction industry of UK has shown a fast growth in the past year but according to one survey the weak pound has made the industry’s material costs high.
-The survey report by Markit/CIPS have analysed that the activities in construction sector of UK had hit the high peak in 2016 (The guardian 2017).
+The construction industry of the UK has shown fast growth in the past year but according to one survey the weak pound has made the industry’s material costs high.
+The survey report by Markit/CIPS has analysed that the activities in the construction sector of the UK had hit a high peak in 2016 (The guardian 2017).

 Figure 6: PESTEL Analysis (Consultant Online n.d)

-According to Cadle, Paul and Turner (2010) PESTEL analysis is a framework to monitor the external of the organization.
+According to Cadle, Paul, and Turner (2010) PESTEL analysis is a framework to monitor the external of the organisation.
 The PESTEL analysis for the NODE Urban Design Limited had been conducted in order to understand the factors which the company had to assess.

-The external or macro environmental analyses of the company showed that the construction company has a wide scope in the industry.
-The rapid growth in the industry could bring a higher competition: meaning more competitors emerge in the market (Christopher and Peck 2012).
-This might have an impact on customer’s choice and preferences.
-NODE Urban Designs Limited is the carbon neutral company doing its best to remove carbon dioxide from the atmosphere.
+The external or macro-environmental analyses of the company showed that the construction company has a wide scope in the industry.
+The rapid growth in the industry could bring higher competition: meaning more competitors emerge in the market (Christopher and Peck 2012).
+This might have an impact on customers’ choices and preferences.
+NODE Urban Designs Limited is a carbon-neutral company doing its best to remove carbon dioxide from the atmosphere.
 This could make a company more prominent in the construction market.

-The PESTEL analysis for NODE suggested that the government spending on the construction industry could have a positive impact as it might lead towards the increase in growth and profit margin of the company.
-The fluctuations in the interest rates could be beneficial if the government put low taxes on materials and property then the demand for the property of NODE would ultimately increase due to the low prices of the property.
+The PESTEL analysis for NODE suggested that government spending on the construction industry could have a positive impact as it might lead to an increase in the company’s growth and profit margin.
+The fluctuations in the interest rates could be beneficial if the government put low taxes on materials and property, then the demand for the property of NODE would ultimately increase due to the low prices of the property.

-The internal environmental analysis of the organization had taken place in order to determine the operational performance and efficiency of the company.
+The organisation’s internal environmental analysis had taken place to determine the company’s operational performance and efficiency.

 Figure 7: SWOT Analysis (Duncan Haughey (n.d.)

-The SWOT analysis is the analyses of company’s strengths and weaknesses as well the identification of the threats and opportunities prevailing for the organization (Helms and Nixon 2010: 215).
-According to the SWOT analysis of NADO Urban Design Limited the company possessed number of strengths and weaknesses which further helped to assess the opportunities and threats respectively.
+The SWOT analysis is the analysis of a company’s strengths and weaknesses as well the identification of the threats and opportunities prevailing for the organisation (Helms and Nixon 2010: 215).
+According to the SWOT analysis of NADO Urban Design Limited, the company possessed a number of strengths and weaknesses which further helped to assess the opportunities and threats respectively.

 Leadership is defined as an ability of an individual to influence someone to do what has been desired (Northouse 2012).
-NODE Urban Design Limited practiced different leadership styles in order to enhance employee’s performance and achieve the objectives.
+NODE Urban Design Limited practised different leadership styles in order to enhance employees performance and achieve the objectives.